Topic Resources

 Diagnosis of Jejunoileal Atresia

-A plain abdominal x-ray is done; it may reveal dilated loops of small bowel with air-fluid levels and a paucity of air in the colon and rectum.
+Postnatally, a plain abdominal radiograph is performed; it may reveal dilated loops of small bowel with air-fluid levels and a paucity of air in the colon and rectum.
 A barium enema reveals a microcolon (due to disuse).

-Because approximately 10% of patients also have cystic fibrosis (nearly 100% if meconium ileus is also present), testing for cystic fibrosis should be done (1).
+Because 7 to 10% of patients also have cystic fibrosis (nearly 100% if meconium ileus is also present), testing for cystic fibrosis should be performed (1, 2).
+Screening for associated anomalies should also be considered.

 Treatment of Jejunoileal Atresia